 The minimum frequency and spacing of testing locations for various geotechnical features/improvements is presented in Table 3.1.
+These requirements are based on AASHTO recommendations but have been slightly modified in some cases.
+Therefore, the list may resemble the list in the AASHTO Manual on Subsurface Investigations, but it is not identical.
 Project-specific conditions may dictate additional exploration requirements beyond these minima.
+Note that the following abbreviations are used in the table: